vksah32/blog-posts/Learning haskell.md

 	- A function must always return a value.
 	- Calling the same function with the same argument must always return the same result.”

+- Use of `where` to define a variable in a function

 - Lambda functions- anonymous functions eg:

 	```haskell